Skip to main content

 • Citizens Advice says the new supplier contacts the old supplier, you get a 14-day cooling-off period and you can choose either an as-soon-as-possible switch or a switch after that cooling-off period.

-• Octopus says it usually switches new customers within three working days, but the wider five-working-day standard is the safer deadline to use if something is delayed.
+• Octopus says it usually switches new customers within three working days, but Octopus terms and Ofgem guidance both keep the wider five-working-day standard as the safer deadline to use if something is delayed.

 • Final bills and closed-account credit refunds have their own standards: the old supplier should send the final bill within six weeks and refund remaining credit within 10 working days after the final bill.